Alhanouff/Udacity-Memory-Game-Project/README.md

 # udacity-Memory-Game
 Memory Game is a complete browser-based card matching game (also known as Concentration).
 But this isn’t just any memory game!
-It’s a shnazzy, well-designed, feature-packed memory game!The game board consists of sixteen "cards" arranged in a grid.
+It’s a shnazzy, well-designed, feature-packed memory game!The game board consists of sixteen "cards" arranged in a grid.Matching Game!
+Click the cards to find a match.
+Match all 16 cards as fast and best as you can!
+A fun game for users to play!
+Focuses on DOM manipulation, variables and object-oriented programming.

+It's a #SPA #SinglePageApp

 You can access the memory game from [this link](https://htmlpreview.github.io/?https://github.com/ogasimli/udacity-Memory-Game/blob/master/index.html).